floswald/floswald.github.io/content/authors/floswald/_index.md

 highlight_name: false
 ---

 I am an Assistant Professor of Economics at SciencesPo in Paris.
-My work is in the fields of Housing, Urban, Macro and Labor Economics.
-I also like to think about computational techniques required for structural estimation of microeconometric models.
+My work is in the fields of Urban, Macro and IO, and I am insterested in associated computationl methods.
+I am the [Data Editor](https://ejdataeditor.github.io/) for [The Economic Journal](https://res.org.uk/journals/the-economic-journal/) and for the [The Econometrics Journal](https://res.org.uk/journals/the-econometrics-journal/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "tex/floswald.pdf" "newtab" >}}CV{{< /staticref >}}.